 Age-Related Hollow or Sway Backs

 As a horse ages, its muscles weaken.
 This can lead to the sway back we often associate with old horses.
-This is just one of the reasons why its important for a horse to get exercise throughout its life, to keep muscles in tone.
+This is just one of the reasons why it's important for a horse to get exercise throughout its life, in order to keep muscles in tone.
 Lack of muscle at any age can cause a horse's back to hollow out.

 Correcting a Hollow Back

 Like most horse problems, good training and riding will help prevent and may even slightly correct a hollow back.
 A saddle that fits your horse properly may also help a hollow backed horse.
-This can take time and may require you work with a coach for the best results.
+This can take time and may require you to work with a coach for the best results.
 If the problem is congenital, however, there is little to do but make sure the horse is taught how to carry a rider so its muscles stay strong.
 There are also ground exercises that can help a horse with a hollow back.